omerfarukeker/The-Complete-Journey/README.md

 Following features are generated and used along with the demographics data

-**Feature 1**: List of campaigns received by each household **Feature 2**: Total number of received campaigns per household **Feature 3**: List of campaigns resulted in coupon redemption **Feature 4**: The number of redemptions made by each household **Feature 5**: Most Frequent Campaign Type (A,B,C) received by each household **Feature 6**: Top 20 stores with high number of households which have more high out weeks **Feature 7**: Amount of purchase of a household within two years
+1. List of campaigns received by each household
+2. Total number of received campaigns per household
+3. List of campaigns resulted in coupon redemption
+4. The number of redemptions made by each household
+5. Most Frequent Campaign Type (A,B,C) received by each household
+6. Top 20 stores with high number of households which have more high out weeks
+7. Amount of purchase of a household within two years

 ## ML Model Training & Testing

 A Machine Learning model is trained with the training data.
 The machine learning model is chosen as **XGBoost** (Extreme Gradient Boosting) as they are known to be performing well with imbalanced datasets like the ones we use.

-Hyperparameter optimisation with RepeatedStratifiedKFold is used for optimising the model parameters.
-The classification results are evaluated with the ROC-AUC metric.
+**Hyperparameter optimisation** with **RepeatedStratifiedKFold** is used for optimising the model parameters.
+The classification results are evaluated with the **ROC-AUC** along with few other metrics.